qjack001/Food-Box/README.md

   FoodBox
 </h1>

-<h4 align="center">FoodBox is a smart cat feeder.
-Developed in 2016 for the cumulative Internet-of-Things project during Grade 12 AP Computer Science.</h4>
+<h4 align="center">FoodBox is a smart cat feeder.<br>Developed in 2016 for the cumulative Internet-of-Things project during Grade 12 AP Computer Science.</h4>

 <p align="center">
   <a href="#key-features">Description</a> •